Agencies Responsible for regulating drones in the Republic of Mauritius

 Anyone who wants to fly a drone for commercial work (generally called aerial work) needs Permission from the DCA.
 In addition, you will need to be at least 18 years of age.

-How to get Permission to fly a drone commercially in Mauritius?
+How do you get Permission to fly a drone commercially in Mauritius?

 To get this Permission, you will need to: